Tshoiasc/Brassica-napus-growth-research/Plant Dataset/README.md

 # Dataset
-[This dataset](https://research.aber.ac.uk/en/datasets/collection-of-side-view-and-top-view-rgb-images-of-brassica-napus) is from the research (Collection of side view and top view RGB images of Brassica napus from a large scale, high throughput experiment).
+This Dataset is from the research ([Collection of side view and top view RGB images of Brassica napus from a large scale, high throughput experiment](https://research.aber.ac.uk/en/datasets/collection-of-side-view-and-top-view-rgb-images-of-brassica-napus)).

 ### Image Dataset Description: